quickshell-mirror/quickshell/changelog/next.md

 ## Bug Fixes

+- Fixed volumes getting stuck on change for pipewire devices with few volume steps.
 - Fixed a crash when running out of disk space to write log files.
 - Fixed a rare crash when disconnecting a monitor.
 - Fixed build issues preventing cross compilation from working.